 How to Treat a Sinus Infection

-In the case of sinus infections, pain medication is rarely prescribed.
+In the case of sinus infections (acute sinusitis), pain medication is rarely prescribed.
 Patients will be encouraged to try a sinus rinse using a Neti Pot before moving on to more serious interventions.

 In cases of acute sinusitis, patients may also experience cold-like symptoms.
 If these symptoms don’t get better or appear to get worse after 5-7 days, your doctor may decide to treat the sinus infection with antibiotics along with nasal decongestant, nasal sprays, and saline solution.

 In severe cases of sinus infections, your doctor may decide to prescribe steroids.
 For those who experience chronic sinusitis, it's recommended to seek care from an Ear, Nose, and Throat specialist.

 There’s only one thing worse than suffering from a sinus infection or an ear infection: suffering from both at the same time.
 Unfortunately, anything that causes nasal swelling can cause swelling of the middle ear space because the nose is congested.
 So cases in which you have a sinus infection and ear infection at the same time can be especially painful.

 When it comes to different infections in the ear, nose, and throat, it’s easy to get your wires crossed and find that you aren’t quite sure what’s going on in your body.

 If you’re experiencing any of the symptoms of an ear infection or sinus infection, reach out today to set up an appointment with Virginia ENT today.